katmore/napkin-notes/topics/science/scientific-rigor.md

 One study—even a very good one—establishes a result worth pursuing.
 A second study is not some magical epistemic switch either.
 Confidence comes from an accumulating research program: replication, independent samples, better-controlled experiments, different measurement approaches, mechanisms, and eventually convergence among evidence that was capable of failing in different ways.

-That's especially normal in fields such as public health.
+That is especially normal in fields such as public health.

 ### 4. Don't ruin a clean experiment because you're curious